jbossdemocentral/jdg-labs/lab-guides/lab7-guide.md

 ## Use-case
 We will implement a solution to store user information.
 To minimize any impact to performance user information should be stored unstructured.
 Via Map/Reduce pattern we can structure the data and make use of it using reporting tools.
 The user information is captured from the User-Agent HTTP header that browser typically prodvide.

+## Pre-requisites
+If you skipped lab6, please perform the configuration steps in steps 2-5 in lab6 to prepare the server.

 ## These are the main tasks of lab 7

 1. Create a local library mode cache together with the RemoteCache